-You will be given a timed slot and the GP will endevour to call you back within 1 hour of that slot.
-The call comes through as a withheld number so please ensure you pick up or you will be required to rebook which obviously wastes valuable appointments.
+You will be given a timed slot and the doctor will endevour to call you back within a morning or afternoon clinic.
+Morning clinics run from 8.30am to 1pm and afternoon clinics run between 1pm and 6pm.
+Please ensure you pick up or you will be required to rebook which obviously wastes valuable appointments.

 We may ask you to send a photo prior to your telephone appointment.
 The request comes through as a text message request so please provide us with a mobile number and permission to contact you via text as this speeds up the process.

 The doctor may also arrange for a video conference, this will be arranged between yourself and the doctor at the time of the telephone consultation.

 Should the Doctor or Nurse wish you come in for a face to face appointment, Blood Test or other procedure, you will be asked to follow these guidelines:

 Come to the main entrance and enter through the automatic doors.
 Please do not continue into the surgery without ringing the bell.
 Please ring the doorbell once and wait for reception to come and take your details to check you in on the system.
 You will need to step back from the door to allow us to speak to you at the safe 2 meters distance.